02 May Beating complexity with a disciplined, collaborative process of a diverse, aware group

 Let’s take a look at those elements.

 There are too many traps for an individual to fall into, in both planning and performing.
-These are the cognitive errors that we mere mortals keep making day after day.
-We are optimistic by nature and, research suggests, systematically overconfident.
+These are the cognitive errors that we mere mortals keep making day after day, after all we’re only human.
+We are optimistic by nature (optimism bias) and, research suggests, systematically overconfident.
 Can we build it?
 Yes we can, no matter what the facts say.
 If we’ve already invested time and effort, then we’ll spend even more to get our job done, ignoring advice to cut our losses.

 What evidence do we hold onto to support these decisions?
 That’s when we toss objectivity aside.
 We reach for data that supports our hunches, and downplay the rest.
 We hold up our personal experience as indubitable proof, far more powerful than what thousands of others may have seen or done.
 And data from yesterday has to be more relevant than data from last year, right?